uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 * `modify`: user can move existing points, add intermediate points along lines, and remove points.

-* `drawPoint`: user can draw a `Point` feature by clicking positions to add.
+* `drawPoint`: user can draw a new `Point` feature by clicking where the point is to be.

-  * If no feature is selected, clicking will create a new `Point` feature.

-* `drawLineString`: user can draw a `LineString` feature by clicking positions to add.
+* `drawLineString`: user can draw a new `LineString` feature by clicking positions to add.

-  * If no feature is selected, clicking will create a new feature `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

-  * If a `Point` feature is selected, clicking will convert it to a `LineString` and add the clicked position to it.
+  * If a `LineString` feature is selected, clicking will add a position to it.

-  * If a `LineString` feature is selected, clicking will add the clicked position to it.
+  * If no feature is selected, a new `LineString` feature will be added. *Note*: you must select the new feature (via the `onEdit` callback) in order to start extending it.

-  * If multiple features are selected, the user will be prevented from drawing
+  * If multiple features are selected, or a non-`LineString` is selected, the user will be prevented from drawing.

-* `drawPolygon`: user can draw a new `Polygon` feature by clicking positions to add then closing the polygon.
+* `drawPolygon`: user can draw a new `Polygon` feature by clicking positions to add then closing the polygon (or double-clicking).

-  * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

-  * If a `Point` feature is selected, clicking will convert it to a `LineString` and add the clicked position to it.

-  * If a `LineString` feature is selected, clicking will add the clicked position to it.
-If that clicked position is the first position, the feature will be converted to a `Polygon` feature.

-  * If a `LineString` feature is selected, after having 3 points any where double-click the feature will be converted to a `Polygon` feature by closing the shape to first position.

-  * If multiple features are selected, the user will be prevented from drawing.

 * `drawRectangle`: user can draw a new rectanglular `Polygon` feature by clicking two opposing corners of the rectangle.

-  * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

-  * If a `Point` feature is selected, clicking will convert it to a `Polygon` whose two opposing corners are the original point and the position clicked.

-  * If a `LineString` feature is selected, the user will be prevented from drawing a rectangle.

-  * If multiple features are selected, the user will be prevented from drawing.

 * `drawRectangleUsing3Points`: user can draw a new rectanglular `Polygon` feature by clicking three corners of the rectangle.

-  * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

-  * If a `Point` feature is selected, clicking will convert it to a `LineString` and add the clicked position to it.

-  * If a `LineString` feature is selected, clicking will draw the rectangle.

-  * If multiple features are selected, the user will be prevented from drawing.

 * `drawCircleFromCenter`: user can draw a new circular `Polygon` feature by clicking the center then along the ring.

-  * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

-  * If a `Point` feature is selected, clicking will convert it to a `Polygon` whose center is the original point and radius is the distance to the clicked position.

-  * If a `LineString` feature is selected, the user will be prevented from drawing a circle.

-  * If multiple features are selected, the user will be prevented from drawing.

 * `drawCircleByBoundingBox`: user can draw a new circular `Polygon` feature by clicking the two corners of bounding box.

-  * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

-  * If a `Point` feature is selected, clicking will convert it to a `Polygon` whose radius is the center of two corners of bounding box.

-  * If a `LineString` feature is selected, the user will be prevented from drawing a circle.

-  * If multiple features are selected, the user will be prevented from drawing.

 * `drawEllipseByBoundingBox`: user can draw a new ellipse shape `Polygon` feature by clicking two corners of bounding box.

-  * The center of ellipse will be center of two corners of bounding box.

-  * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

-  * If a `Point` feature is selected, clicking will convert it to a `Polygon` whose two opposing corners are the original point and the position clicked.

-  * If a `LineString` feature is selected, the user will be prevented from drawing a rectangle.

-  * If multiple features are selected, the user will be prevented from drawing.

 * `drawEllipseUsing3Points`: user can draw a new ellipse shape `Polygon` feature by clicking center and two corners of the ellipse.

-  * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

-  * If a `Point` feature is selected, clicking will convert it to a `LineString` and add the clicked position to it.

-  * If a `LineString` feature is selected, clicking will draw the rectangle.

-  * If multiple features are selected, the user will be prevented from drawing.

 #### `modeConfig` (Object, optional)